-All schools, colleges and universities were closed between March and September, with a handful now slowly starting to re-open.
-The children we support rely on school meals and so with many of them still at home their families are struggling to afford food.
-Most of the parents/guardians depend on casual work which is typically on a local farm earning £1.50 – £2 per day.
-The COVID-19 situation has meant that this work is not readily available and so many have no income.
+Schools in Kenya were closed for the majority of 200 but reopened in January 2021.
+Many of the children we support rely on school meals and so during 2020 they were at home and families were struggling to put food on the table.
+Most of the parents/guardians we support depend on casual work, which is typically on a local farm earning £1.50 – £2 per day.
+The COVID-19 situation also meant that less of this work was available, leaving many families with no source of income.

-Our August 2020 volunteer house building trip and various fundraising events such as our Ladies Lunch, GEF Dinner and Quizzes have been postponed until further notice.
-More than ever we are grateful to and reliant on everyone who sponsors a child with us.
+The charity’s income is down by around 35% due to the postponement of volunteer trips and events such as our Ladies Lunch, GEF Dinner, Haddo cross country races and quizzes.
+More than ever we are grateful to and reliant on everyone who sponsors a child and supports us in other ways.

 Tuko pamjo na tutapitia hii – ‘We are together and we will get through this’